Raj Kapoor: Memorial at family farm in Pune

-His and his parents' Samadhi (memorial) is at their family farm "Rajbaugh", which means the "gardens of king".
+His and his parents' samadhi is at their family farm "Rajbaugh", meaning the "gardens of king".
 Located inside the MIT Art Design and Technology University (MIT ADTU), Rajbaugh lies on the banks of Mula-Mutha River in Loni Kalbhor village 30 km east of Pune in Maharashtra.
-Kapoor family sold part of 125 acres Rajbaugh to MIT ADTU which built a memorial for the Kapoor family on its campus.
-Memorial was unveiled in 2014 in the presence of Lata Mangeshkar and Kapoor clan.
-Kapoor family memorial has 7 pagodas showing elements of Raj Kapoor's movies, a museum or viewing gallery which showcases family photographs and moments from his movie making from 1945 to 1990.
+The Kapoor family sold part of 125 acres Rajbaugh to MIT ADTU which built a memorial for the Kapoor family on its campus.
+The memorial was unveiled in 2014 in the presence of Lata Mangeshkar and Kapoor clan.
+The Kapoor family memorial has 7 pagodas showing elements of Raj Kapoor's movies, a museum or viewing gallery which showcases family photographs and moments from his movie making from 1945 to 1990.
 Raj Kapoor shot many of his films at this farm, including Satyam Shivam Sundaram, Mera Naam Joker, Bobby, and Prem Rog.
-The family Banglow inside the farm has been preserved; the popular song "Hum Tum Ek Kamre Mein Band Ho" was shot inside this banglow.With RK Studios up for sale in Mumbai, here is how Pune still hangs on to Raj Kapoor's memories, Hindustan Times, 2 September 2018.Madhu Jain, 2009, Kapoors: The First Family of Indian Cinema, Penguin Books.
+The family bungalow inside the farm has been preserved; the popular song "Hum Tum Ek Kamre Mein Band Ho" was shot inside this bungalow.

-Legacy
+Artistry and legacy

 Raj Kapoor is often referred as The Greatest Showman of Indian Cinema in the Indian media.
 Film historians and movie buffs speak of him as the "Charlie Chaplin of Indian cinema", since he often portrayed a tramp-like figure, who, despite adversity, was still cheerful and honest.
 His movies were popular in large parts of South/Central/Southeast Asia, the former Soviet Union/Bloc, China, the Middle East, and Africa; his movies were global commercial successes.

-Siddharth Kak made, Raj Kapoor, a feature film documentary on the actor in 1987 which was produced by the Government of India's Films Division.
+Siddharth Kak made Raj Kapoor, a feature film documentary on the actor in 1987 which was produced by the Government of India's Films Division.

 A postage stamp, bearing his face, was released by India Post to honour him on 14 December 2001.
 To honour him, a brass statue of his was unveiled at Walk of the Stars at Bandra Bandstand in Mumbai in March 2012.

 Many of Raj Kapoor's movies had a patriotic theme.
 His films Aag, Shree 420 and Jis Desh Men Ganga Behti Hai (In the country where the Ganges flows) celebrated the newly independent India, and encouraged film-goers to be patriots.
 Raj Kapoor commissioned these famous lyrics for Mera Joota Hai Japani, a song from the movie Shree 420: